sassoftware/sasoptpy/README.md

 ## Getting Started

-* The source code is currently hosted on Github at https://github.com/sassoftware/sasoptpy
+* The source code is currently hosted on GitHub at https://github.com/sassoftware/sasoptpy
 * Online documentation is at https://sassoftware.github.io/sasoptpy/
 * For the latest release go to https://github.com/sassoftware/sasoptpy/releases/latest